Daniel-wambua/hydrabot/README.md

-</details>## Motive
+</details>## Motive<i>Set reminders, track habits, and get notifications—all through simple text messages</i>

----To create a simple, text-based reminder system that anyone can use without installing an app.
+---Why spend hours managing reminders when you can automate them with a simple text message?

-## AboutAll interactions happen via SMS or Telegram messages.
-Set recurring reminders for hydration, medication, or any habit you want to track.
-The bot sends you timely reminders, and you simply reply "done" to mark them complete.
-Built this way so you don't need to f\*\*k around with complicated habit-tracking apps.## 🌟 Features- **Text-based interaction** - No app required, just text messages
+## AboutHydraBot eliminates the need for complicated apps.
+Just text commands like "remind me to drink water every 2 hours" and reply "done" when complete.
+Built this way so you don't need to f\*\*k around with app installations and accounts.<br />